Welcome to the Kent (East) branch of the Western Front Association.

 The Hall at St Andrews United Reformed Church, Watling Street, Canterbury CT1 2UA

-There is a small car park behind the hall, entrance from Marlowe Avenue.
+The hall has a small car park behind the building.
+It has a one-way system, entrance from Marlowe Avenue, exit on to Watling Street.
 Other car parks are nearby but charge.
 See https://www.canterbury.gov.uk/parking-and-roads/find-car-park/

 The car park next to Canterbury East Station is the best value at £1.50, a flat rate after 6 p.m.
 It can be prebooked at https://www.apcoa.co.uk/parking-in/canterbury/canterbury-east-station/ so then you just drive in.